Dark Spots on Face: Causes, Treatment, and Prevention

 While most cases of dark spots on the face are harmless and can be treated with home remedies or over-the-counter products, there are some cases where it’s important to see a doctor.
 Here are some signs that you should seek medical attention for your dark spots:

-• If your dark spots change in size, shape, or color: This could be a sign of melanoma or another type of skin cancer, which should be evaluated by a dermatologist.
+- If your dark spots change in size, shape, or color: This could be a sign of melanoma or another type of skin cancer, which a dermatologist should evaluate.

-• If your dark spots are accompanied by other symptoms, such as itching, pain, or bleeding: This could be a sign of a more serious skin condition, such as psoriasis or eczema, which should be evaluated by a dermatologist.
+- If your dark spots are accompanied by other symptoms, such as itching, pain, or bleeding: This could be a sign of a more serious skin condition, such as psoriasis or eczema, which a dermatologist should evaluate.

-• If your dark spots are not responding to home remedies or over-the-counter products: In some cases, prescription-strength treatments may be necessary to effectively treat dark spots.
+- If your dark spots are not responding to home remedies or over-the-counter products: In some cases, prescription-strength treatments may be necessary to treat dark spots effectively.